McDonald-Dunn Research Forest Planning Process

 From 2004-2005, a faculty led committee came together to develop the plan with the help from public input.
-The plan was followed until 2009, until it became apparent that a new plan was needed in order to keep items included up to date and relevant.
-A new McDonald-Dunn Forest Plan is in progress.
+The plan was followed until 2009 and was reinstated in Fall 2019.
+Operations on the McDonald-Dunn Research Forest will be conducted in accordance with the 2005 Forest Plan until a new forest management plan is finalized.

-The old Forest Plan centered around four important themes created by a faculty led staff:
+The 2005 Forest Plan centered around four important themes created by a faculty led committee:

 Theme #1: Short Rotation Wood Production with High Return on Investment.
 Establishes and manages Douglas-fir plantations to become financially competitive with intensively managed plantations of pine and other species in the southeastern United States and elsewhere, maximizing yields of wood products valuable for domestic mills.